 The importance of a witness

-Again, laws vary, but many places allow property owners to keep, sell, or otherwise dispose of abandoned property once all of the proper steps have been taken.
+Again, laws vary, but many places allow property owners to keep, sell or otherwise dispose of the abandoned property once all of the proper steps have been taken.
 Even if things go smoothly, dealing with a former tenant’s abandoned personal property will take up valuable time and cost you money.
 The potential legal problems are real and can make the process complex.